YOUR ARMY NEEDS YOU.

 Qualifications you’ll need:

 • Student Nurse: 120 UCAS points plus 5 GCSEs Grades 9-4 (previously A-C) including Maths, English and a Science.
 Full entry requirements on Birmingham City University website.

 • Bursary Nurse: You will have already gained your Student Nurse place through UCAS or are part way through your Student Nurse training.
 You are then eligible to apply for an Army Nursing Bursary.

 • Adult Nurse: You need to be registered with the National Medical Council.
 You can join as a newly qualified nurse, be in your final year of training (on a course which will result in National Medical Council registration) or join with prior nursing experience.

 • Office work

 • Working outside

-Our next deadline for application is the 31st March 2019, with further opportunities ongoing throughout the year.
+Our next deadline for application is 30th June 2019, with further opportunities ongoing throughout the year.

 FIND WHERE YOU BELONG >